colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-56-58-105252-c-in-24-hours-sams-teach-yourself-by-rogers-cadenhead.md

 share: true
 ---

 Are you a beginner looking to learn C++ programming?
-Look no further than "C++ in 24 Hours, Sams Teach Yourself" by Rogers Cadenhead!
+Look no further than "C++ in 24 Hours, Sams Teach Yourself by Rogers Cadenhead!
 With this comprehensive guide, you can quickly grasp the fundamentals of C++ and start building your own applications.

 ## What Makes This Book Special?